How To Replace Subfloor In Bathroom

 Remove The Fasteners

-Replacing the subfloor in a bathroom is a messy, but necessary, job.
-The first step is to remove the fasteners that hold the subfloor in place.
+Replacing the subfloor in a rest room is a messy, however vital, job.
+The first step is to dispose of the fasteners that hold the subfloor in vicinity.
 These fasteners can be screws, nails, or staples.
-Be sure to use plenty of nails or screws, especially around the edges, to ensure that the subfloor is secure.
-If there is any damage to the joists beneath the bathroom floor, they will need to be repaired before installing the new subfloor.
-Once this is done, you can install your new flooring and enjoy your updated bathroom!
+Be sure to use masses of nails or screws, in particular around the rims, to make certain that the subfloor is steady.
+If there’s any damage to the joists under the rest room ground, they’ll need to be repaired earlier than installing the brand new subfloor.
+Once that is carried out, you can installation your new flooring and enjoy your updated toilet!

 5. Cut Around The Flange